crstansbury/PSlabaudition/README.md

 Step 5.4 Lastly, we will restart apache one more time to make sure all of our changes are active:
 `sudo systemctl reload apache2`

+Step 5.5 Now we will test and make sure that when you are browsing to your server over http the connection is redirected to https:

-Step 5.5 From your other computer, navigate to your server over port 80, and see if you've been redirected to https:
+Step 5.5.1 From your other computer, navigate to your server over port 80
 `http://<yourServersIP>`

+Step 5.5.2 From your other computer, make sure that there is a lock icon (browser specific) and that the URL redirected to https://\<yourServersIP>

 Congratulations!
 You've just completed Craig's Security Lab Demo!
 If you would like to dive further, please approve Craig Stansbury to do Security labs so he can take some work off your plate!